Mainsail Core - CLI Commands

 - Check your

-logs to ensure that the process has restarted successfully
+corelogs to ensure that the process has restarted successfully

-You can stop your core
+You can stop your core process with the following command.

 mainsail core:stop

-process in foreground with the following command
+You can run the core process in foreground with the following command

 mainsail core:run